vassujoseph/Blog/Post_002/user.md

       - esc : exit the edit mode
       - :wq : save and quit

   At the end of the file you will see a section that contains a lot of commented lines (starting with #) which represent some templates.
-We want to add there the following lines.
-  ##Allow members of group wheel to execute any command.
+We want to add there the following lines which Allow members of group wheel to execute any command.

   %wheel ALL=(ALL) ALL

   Follow this link if you want to read more about [sudo](https://wiki.archlinux.org/index.php/Sudo).